 § 23-28.2-23.
 Fire education and training coordinating board.

-(a) There is hereby created within the division of fire safety a fire education and training coordinating board comprised of thirteen (13) members appointed by the governor with the advice and consent of the senate.
-In making said appointments, the governor shall give due consideration to including in the board's membership representatives of the following groups:
+(a) There is hereby created within the office of the state fire marshal a fire education and training coordinating board comprised of thirteen (13) members appointed by the governor with the advice and consent of the senate.
+In making the appointments, the governor shall give due consideration to including in the board's membership representatives of the following groups:

 (1) Chiefs of fire departments with predominately fully paid personnel, defined as departments in which the vast majority of members are full-time, salaried personnel.